 It's no secret that sexuality is often strange.
-This is especially true in the digital age, where influencers can make thousands per month selling fart videos and entire forums exist solely to collect and rate pictures of celebrities' feet.
+This is especially true in the digital age, where influencers can make thousands each month selling fart videos and entire forums exist solely to collect and rate pictures of celebrities' feet.
 Naturally, the internet has decided that this weirder side of sexuality is both hysterical and controversial, with reactions ranging from playful mockery to accusations of domestic abuse.
 Under the surface, however, a growing movement is helping people to better understand their attractions, safely engage with healthy outlets, and find support when they need it.

 Though MAP Resources never links to pornographic content or uses explicit wording, some of the sources for this article might.
 Click with caution.